Definitely-not-AWS-Workshops/workshop-2-blog/content/9-Set-Up-AWSome-Books-Repository/2-Review-CI-Workflow/_index.md

   - Upload the integration test report for review later if the tests are not canceled.

 **scan-source-code**
-- Scans the source code for vulnerabilities.
+- Purpose: scans the source code for vulnerabilities.
 - Steps:
   - Checkout the code.
   - Set up Java (JDK).